victorjonsson/PHP-Rocker/README.md

 ## Manage remote servers via command line

 First of move the console program to your bin directory so that you can access it from anywhere on your computer.

 `$ sudo ln -s /path/to/your/rocker/installation/console /bin/rocker`

+Having done that you add your server (you will be prompted for server address and user credentials)

+`$ rocker server`

 ## Extending the API with more operations